intersystems-community/DeepSeeWeb/Addons.md

 7. After build, all compiled addons are to be placed in `/dist-addons/src/addons` folder
 8. Rename your addon file to name of custom portlet, that would be used for this widget type.
 By default DSW creates portlets with name: `DSW.Addons.{filename}`(without extension).
-Copy renamed file into `/addons` folder of your DSW root on a website
+Copy renamed file into `/addons` folder of your DSW root on a website.

+For file deployed to `addons/my-addon.component.js` will be created portlet `DSW.Addons.my-addon.component`.

 ## 3. Addon versioning
 DSW is a developing application, so sometimes new features can be introduced that is not compatible with old version of DSW.